-However, recent N-body simulations \citep{diemand2005, diemand2007, diemandkuhlen2008} suggest that the supposition is not true: the energies of the majority of the particles do not change completely and correlate with the initial ones.

-The absence of violent relaxation should not be very surprising: the main fraction of mass of the future halo is initially concentrated in the outer layers with the highest initial $r$ (since their volume grows as $r^2$).
+However, the equilibrium solution obtained by \citet{violent} has infinite total mass, and its applicability to the finite systems is discussible.
+The main fraction of mass of the future halo is initially concentrated in the outer layers with the highest initial $r$ (since their volume grows as $r^2$).
 Meanwhile, as it was shown by \citet{violent}, the efficiency of all relaxation processes (and so the alternation of the particle energy) rapidly drops with $r$: even in that work the outer part of the system remained unrelaxed.
 Moreover, simulations show that a significant part of the total mass of the halo accretes to the already collapsed halo \citep{wang2012}.
 This substance has a respectively high total energy and cannot be significantly affected by the violent relaxation.

-Though, as we will see, the density shape in the center of the halo is not similar to the NFW profile if our supposition about moderate relaxation is true, we will use the NFW halo concentration $c_{vir}$ to qualitatively characterize a halo, because of popularity of the NFW profile.
-Concentration $c_{vir}$ of the Milky Way galaxy, for instance, lies between $12$ and $17$ \citep{klypin}, and should be even higher for smaller galaxies \citep{navarro2010}.